Uma Charan Patnaik Engineering School

-Uma Charan Pattnaik Engineering School (UCPES) previously known as Berhampur Engineering School, named after the great freedom fighter and eminent parliamentarian Late Uma Charan Patnaik, was established in the year 1956.
-It is located in the Silk-city, at a distance of five km from the Railway Station and three km from the Bus-stand.
-The Industries Department, Government of Odisha, took over this institution for better management from private committee on 12 November 1958.
-This institution is affiliated to the State Council for Technical Education and Vocation Training (SCTE&VT) Orissa, Bhubaneswar and is under the administrative control of Director of Technical Education and training Orissa, Cuttack which comes under the Industries Department, Government of Odisha.
-Statue of Late Uma Charan Patnaik The institution has a sprawling 49.785 acres area in Kalapuri Mouza in Khata No.16 & 27 in the name of Industries Department.

-Presently the Institution is running with eight diploma courses of 3 years duration with a student intake of 441 per annum and around 1400 students in total.
-Uma Charan Patnaik Engineering School, at Berhampur (Ganjam) has celebrated its 58th year of its existence.
+Uma Charan Pattnaik Engineering School (UCPES), formerly known as Berhampur Engineering School, is a government engineering school in Berhampur, Odisha, India.
+Established in 1956, the institution is named after Uma Charan Patnaik, a freedom fighter and parliamentarian.

+The school is affiliated with the State Council for Technical Education & Vocational Training and is under the administrative control of the Director of Technical Education and Training, Odisha.
+It offers three-year diploma programmes in engineering disciplines, with an annual intake of 441 students and an overall enrolment of about 1,400 students.

+The campus is located in Kalapuri Mouza, Berhampur, and occupies 49.785 acres of land held by the Industries Department, Government of Odisha.

 Academic structure

 The college provides 3-year Diploma Engineering in Engineering branches : civil engineering, computer science engineering, Mechanical engineering, Electrical engineering, chemical engineering, Bio Tech engineering, electronics and telecommunication engineering, a two-year diploma for ITI, +2 holders as lateral entries is also offered.
 All courses are full-time.
 Each academic year consists of two semesters and a summer term.
 The education system is organized around a credit system, which ensures continuous evaluation of a student's performance and provides flexibility to choose courses to suit the student's ability or convenience.
 Each course is assigned credits depending upon the class hours.